-Mr. Mangum, of North Carolina, offer.

-The next thing to be ascertained wa the quality of the produce, or the comparative worth of each description.
-Believing in the old saying, that
+No. 3, (ripe,) = 450.
+The next thing to be ascertained was the quality of the produce, or the comparative worth of each description.
+Believing in the old saying, that ket, and asked the opinion of an extensive fils. per quarter.

 "The proper value of a thing.
-1 yust as much as it will bring."
+1. just as much as it will bring. '